Selecting A Waste Water Mixer for Wastewater Treatment – Part 2

 - Impeller – For high speed, high shear mixing, your best bet are pitch-blade impellers.
 They create a turbulent fluid flow that allows solids to collide and shear.
 For our clients, we recommend the P4 Pitch impeller blade and customize the size and diameter to their process.

-- High G Value - Because the residence time in flash mixing is short (less than 60 seconds), the mixer needs to be configured with a high G value / velocity gradient (400 – 1000 sec-1).
-This has to be calculated by your mixing team: at Dynamix, we typically add an additional 15% on top of the calculated G value to make sure everything gets evenly dispersed.
+- High G Value – Because the residence time in flash mixing is short (less than 60 seconds), the mixer needs to be configured with a high G value / velocity gradient (400 – 1000 sec-1).
+This has to be calculated by your mixing team: at Dynamix, we may vary this value to ensure proper dispersion.

 - Tank Configuration – While not actually part of the mixer, tweaking the tank configuration can minimize short circuiting.
 To maximize particle contact, we recommend flowing in from the bottom and the flowing out from the top.